cthomas-ml/syc-syn-latents/docs/index.markdown

 ## Quantifying model sycophancy

-I'm working with the Google t5-flan-xxl model, which is similar to the models used in the papers above.
+I'm working with the [google/flan-t5-xxl](https://huggingface.co/google/flan-t5-xxl) model, which is similar to the models used in the papers above.
 I generated two synthetic language datasets using the [synthetic data github repo](https://github.com/google/sycophancy-intervention).
 I also used an open-source dataset of product reviews.
 For all datasets, I processed the prompts to include or exclude incorrect user opinions and limit the model response to multiple choice (Agree or Disagree).

+The model and data and exploration code is available in a [very accessible notebook]({{site.baseurl}}/exploration-nb) - try it out!

 | Dataset | No opinion | Incorrect opinion included  |